galex/android-permissions-gradle-plugin/README.md

 ## Change log

+- *1.1.0* Compatibility fix for the Android Gradle Plugin 3.0.0-alpha5
-- *1.0.7* Compile plugin with JDK 6 to avoid a compatibility error
+- 1.0.7 Compile plugin with JDK 6 to avoid a compatibility error
 - 1.0.6 First release

 ## License